ryanatkn/gro/src/lib/docs/config.md

 > To disable all of Gro's `package.json` behavior,
 > just return `null`, so `package_json: () => null,`.

-> Writing to `.well-known/package.json` is unstandardized behavior that
-> repurposes [.well-known URIs](https://en.wikipedia.org/wiki/Well-known_URIs) for Node packages
-> to provide conventional metadata for deployed websites.
-> The motivating usecase is [a docs website](https://docs.fuz.dev/) that spans many repos
-> and avoids duplicating any sources of truth.
-> The `package_json` config property decouples the output json from the repo's root `package.json`
-> and gives users full control with an automation-friendly pattern.

 ```ts
 export interface MapPackageJson {
 	(